whipowill/quake-mod-hud/README.md

 # HUD for Quake

-A Quake client-side mod for adding custom HUD layouts and team scores to the game.
+A Quake client-side mod for adding custom HUD layouts to the game.

 ![QSS-M with HUD mod](https://i.imgur.com/G1Qgweb.jpg)

 This mod only works on QuakeSpasm engines.
-If the game is ``deathmatch`` and ``teamplay`` it will add the team scores to the top of the screen.
 Because this is a client-side mod, it means you can use it alongside other QuakeC mods (``progs.dat``) w/out issue.

 ## Install